apache/airflow/CONTRIBUTING.rst

     * sensors -> sensors are stored here
     * secrets -> secret backends are stored here
     * transfers -> transfer operators are stored here

 * Module names do not contain word "hooks" , "operators" etc. The right type comes from the package.
 For example 'hooks.datastore' module contains DataStore hook and 'operators.datastore' contains DataStore operators.

 * Class names contain 'Operator', 'Hook', 'Sensor' - for example DataStoreHook, DataStoreExportOperator

 * Operator name usually follows the convention: <Subject><Action><Entity>Operator (BigQueryExecuteQueryOperator) is a good example

-* Transfer Operators follow the convention <Source>To<Destination>Operator.
+* Transfer Operators are those that actively push data from one service/provider and send it to another service (might be for the same or another provider).
+This usually involves two hooks.
+The convention for those <Source>To<Destination>Operator.
 They are not named *TransferOperator nor *Transfer.

+* Operators that use external service to perform transfer (for example CloudDataTransferService operators are not placed in "transfers" package and do not have to follow the naming convention for transfer operators.

+* It is often debatable where to put transfer operators but we agreed to the following criteria:

+  * We use "maintainability" of the operators as the main criteria - so the transfer operator should be kept at the provider which has highest "interest" in the transfer operator

+  * For Cloud Providers or Service providers that usually means that the transfer operators should land at the "target" side of the transfer

 * Secret Backend name follows the convention: <SecretEngine>Backend.

 * Tests are grouped in parallel packages under "tests.providers" top level package.
 Module name is usually "test_<object_to_test>.py',

 * System tests (not yet fully automated but allowing to run e2e testing of partucular provider) are named with _system.py suffix.